 - an article in the Conveyancer in 2013 on land registration and the registration of manorial and franchise rights

-- one chapter to the edited collection of essays published by Hart Publishing in January 2018 entitled ‘New Perspectives on Land Registration: Contemporary Problems and Solutions’.
+- a chapter in the edited collection of essays published by Hart Publishing in January 2018 entitled ‘New Perspectives on Land Registration: Contemporary Problems and Solutions’.
 The chapter is called ‘The Land Registration Jurisdiction: An Analysis of the First Twelve Years’

-- The forthcoming Commentary and Precedents for the Encyclopaedia of Forms and Precedents, Markets and Fairs Vol 26(2)B, Lexis Nexis, to be published in 2019.
+- Consultant Editor Commentary and Precedents for the Encyclopaedia of Forms and Precedents, Markets and Fairs Vol 26(2)B, Butterworths, September 2019.